 An innovative new technique for cleaning farmed corals is giving researchers more time on the reefs and less time scrubbing.
 Inspired by nature, researchers in the Seychelles have found that by sending corals to the ‘cleaners’ before transplanting them to the reef, corals have a greater chance of survival.

-The Reef Rescue Project started in 2010 as a way to help restore El Niño bleached reefs around the Seychelles Islands, and was the first large-scale coral restoration project in the Seychelles.
-Five years later, there are a total of eight rope nurseries growing 40,000 fragments of corals.
-Growing corals in these rope nurseries can take six months to a year, depending on the species, before they are able to be transplanted to the reef.
+The Reef Rescue Project started in 2010 as a way to help restore El Niño bleached reefs around the Seychelles Islands and was the first large-scale coral restoration project in the Seychelles.
+Five years later, there is a total of eight rope nurseries growing 40,000 fragments of corals.
+Growing corals in these rope nurseries can take six months to a year, depending on the species, before they can be transplanted to the reef.

 The rope nurseries are floated in mid-water, 8m (26 feet) below the surface, and are the perfect settling ground for algae, and bio-fouling invertebrate organisms like barnacles.
 The rope nurseries are checked and cleaned daily as a measure to keep down this unwanted growth, resulting in a considerable amount of time spent underwater.

-The cleaning station technique mimics natural ocean cleaning stations where crews of reef fish pick and preen at larger fish removing unwanted parasites, or in this case removing barnacles, invertebrates and other organism from the growing corals.
-Cleaning nurseries to remove biofouling organisms such as algae and invertebrates is an important step prior to transplantation, and work to prepare corals for transplant requires a significant time investment in the project.
+The cleaning station technique mimics natural ocean cleaning stations where crews of reef fish pick and preen at larger fish removing unwanted parasites, or in this case removing barnacles, invertebrates and other organisms from the growing corals.
+Cleaning nurseries to remove biofouling organisms such as algae and invertebrates is a major step prior to transplantation, and work to prepare corals for transplant requires a significant time investment in the project.